Witch Island: The Witch of Wall Street

-For the very first time, Anna became known as the "Witch of Wabash" for her predictions of Wabash Railroad stocks and the "Witch of Wall Street" for her stock and futures predictions in general.
-She credits Jim Keene for sobriquet.
+For the first time, Anna became known as the "Witch of Wabash" for her predictions of Wabash Railroad stocks and the "Witch of Wall Street" for her stock and futures predictions in general.
+She credits Jim Keene for the sobriquet.

 Her own story on the matter began with her struggling with two daughters.
 She noticed the wild fluctuations of Wabash stocks.
 She pretended, with herself, to buy and sell Wabash by using her far-seeing abilities.
-She won every time so, she went to Jim Keene's office.
+She won every time, so she went to Jim Keene's office.
 Anna had not a cent to her.
 Jim was at the very beginning of his celebrity.

 He asked her what she wanted.
 She claims she told him that she wanted him to manipulate Wabash that afternoon as she dictated it to him and he would win.
 The men in the office thought it a complete joke.
 Keene pulled her up a chair and started reading stock quotes to her.
-As the numbers printed out of the Ticker tape machine, she told him, "...buy, sell, buy, sell, buy, sell, buy,..."
+As the numbers printed out of the ticker tape machine, she told him, "...buy, sell, buy, sell, buy, sell, buy,..."
 Again, she used only her predictive nature as her tool.